Managing soil pH is an essential aspect of every gardener. Different garden soils have different soil pH.

 This process will help determine other soil properties like the soil drainage, dryness properties and whether it is clumpy or loose.

-For the experienced gardener, it is easy to tell the soil type through simple touching and to see.
+For the experienced gardener, it is easy to tell the soil type through simply touching and seeing.

 However, if you are new to farming, it is always best to conduct a test.

-In this step, you will check the soil PH and the water pH since they both affect the crops.
+In this step, you will check the soil and water pH since they affect the crops.

 While pH test strips and electronic meters can give conclusive results, it is essential to seek the expertise of a professional.

-When it comes to testing water pH, it becomes easy as you can either use a strip or a pH meter.
+When testing water pH, it becomes easy to use a strip or a pH meter.
 I measure the pH level for my hydroponics system almost daily.

-Generally, tap water is always alkaline and hence increases the soil’s alkalinity.
+Generally, tap water is always alkaline, increasing the soil’s alkalinity.
 However, if the soil contains rainwater, it will be more acidic after testing.

 Thus, if you are in a state that receives a lot of rainfall and wants to achieve the alkalinity of the water in the soil, consider using compounds that raise the soil pH.

-Now that you are aware of the soil pH, what do you want to plant, among other properties?
+Now that you know the soil pH, what do you want to plant, among other properties?
 The type of crop will determine the soil pH.

 In the United States, the soil pH ranges between 3.5 and 10.
 In high rainfall states, the PH is about 5 and 7, while in drier states, it is about 6.5 to 9.

-If you want to plant some strawberries in any of these states, you will be required to lower the soil PH as they do well in acidic soils.
+If you want to plant strawberries in any of these states, lower the soil PH as they do well in acidic soils.

 However, most other fruits and vegetables do well in slightly acidic soils.